 In May 2020, we were named in an action related to the Chabad of Poway synagogue shooting that took place on April 27, 2019.
 The complaint was filed in the Superior Court of the State of California, for the County of San Diego - Central, and asserts claims against us for product liability, unfair competition, negligence, and public nuisance.
-The plaintiffs allege they were present at the synagogue on the day of the incident, and suffered physical and/or emotional injury.
+The plaintiffs allege they were present at the synagogue on the day of the incident and suffered physical and/or emotional injury.
 The plaintiffs seek compensatory and punitive damages, attorneys' fees, and injunctive relief.
 On September 3, 2020, we filed a demurrer and motion to strike, seeking to dismiss plaintiffs' complaint.
-The plaintiffs' opposition is due on December 18, 2020.
-Our reply to plaintiffs' opposition is due on January 15, 2021, and a hearing on our motion is scheduled for February 16, 2021.
+The plaintiffs filed an opposition to our motion on December 18, 2020.
+Our reply to plaintiffs' opposition was filed on January 15, 2021.
+On January 14, 2021, the court granted the application of several law professors who sought leave to file an amicus brief in support of our demurrer.
+Plaintiffs have an opportunity to file an amicus to respond to the law professors' brief.
+The hearing on our motion was rescheduled to June 8, 2021.